Call the Whale and Dolphin Emergency Hotline on 1300 136 017 immediately should you become aware of a stranded or injured whale or dolphin.

-Live whale or dolphin strandings are managed under DELWP supervision by experts using specialised rescue equipment such as rescue mats.
+Live whale or dolphin strandings are managed under DELWP supervision by experts using specialised equipment.

-The rescue team will assess the situation and, if necessary, take action to prevent any other animals that have not already stranded from doing so.
+The response team will assess the situation and, if necessary, take action to prevent any other animals that have not already stranded from doing so.